njanakiev/cookie-factory/README.md

 # Cookie Factory

-Processing-style Scripting add-on for Blender.

-This add-on offers configurable scripting with Blender by running scripts in the background or within Blender.
+This is a [processing](https://processing.org/)-style scripting add-on for Blender, which offers configurable Python scripting with Blender.
+You can run scripts in the background or within Blender and it offers various helper functions and classes to make quick and more involved sketches and animations.
 It is particularly useful for generative animations that are fully scripted with the Blender API.
-This add-on evolved as a helpful tool through creating most of the pieces in the [Parametric Cookie](https://parametriccookie.tumblr.com/) Collection.
+This add-on evolved from the various modules and functions used to create most of the pieces in the [Parametric Cookie](https://parametriccookie.tumblr.com/) Collection.

 ![Parametric Cookie](parametric_cookie.png)

 ## Installation

 Download the Cookie Factory Add-on from Github as an [archive](https://github.com/njanakiev/cookie-factory/archive/master.zip).
-Go to _File > User Preferences > Addons > Install from File_ and then choose the zip-archive and activate the flag besides the Cookie Factory Add-on.
+Next, open Blender and go to _File > User Preferences > Addons > Install from File_ and then choose the zip-archive and activate the flag besides the Cookie Factory Add-on.

 ## Getting Started